cs1302uga/cs1302-ce23/README.md

 **CHECKPOINT**

-Now that our code compiles and runs, let's practice with the Java Stream API.
-You should not use loops unless a step explicitly asks you to use loops.
+Now that our code compiles and runs, let's practice with the Java Stream API. **You should not use loops unless a step explicitly asks you to use loops**.

 1. Print all level 3 employees --  each on one line.
+You can use the predefined `toString()` method to print an `Employee` object.
+      * Compile and run your code to verify that it is working.
+Since the `Employee` objects are randomly generated, you should run the program multiple times and check the output.
+      * Stage and commit your changes.

 1. Print the individual gross incomes of all employees that have a gross income greater than 200K -- each on their own line, prefixed with a `$` and formatted to display two digits after